mrs-brubotics/droneswarm_brubotics/README.md

 ./install.sh -g $GIT_PATH
 '> clone.sh && source clone.sh
 ```
-* Manually follow the output generated during the installation process.
-There are no issues if during the 'Installing dependencies...' all repos are cloned and checked out sucessfully  (e.g. no uncommitted changes).
+* Follow the output generated during the installation process.
+There are no issues if during the 'Installing dependencies...' all repos are cloned and checked out sucessfully  (e.g., no uncommitted changes).
 You should now see these cloned repos in the git folder and in the workspace folder.
 * Installing the first time on a new machine will throw the error: ```git@github.com: Permission denied (publickey)```.
   * First, you need to setup your ssh keys correctly by following [these steps](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-This need to be done for each machine you use.
-The current ssh keys can be found in the home/.shh folder.
-Make sure you set the Home folder to "Show Hidden Files".
+This needs to be done for each machine you use.
+The current ssh keys can be found in ```home/.shh```.
+Make sure you enables "Show Hidden Files" in the ```Home``` directory.
-  * Also since August 2021 developers are required to use [personel access tokens](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/).
-Follow [these steps](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to generate these tokes.
+  * Since August 2021 developers are required to use [personel access tokens](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/).
+Follow [these steps](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to generate these tokens.
+* Some packages require manual installation of the following dependencies once on each new machine:
+  * [documentation_brubotics](https://github.com/mrs-brubotics/documentation_brubotics/blob/main/README.md) for python3 and sphinx-rtd-theme

+##### Manual changes to be made after installation
-#### Simulating and experimenting with mass and motor parameters that resemble those found on UAV hardware
+###### Simulating and experimenting with mass and motor parameters that resemble those found on our UAV hardware
 Some of ctu's default UAV mass (and inertia) and motor parameters (and actuator constraints) were found to be quite different from the real values estimated on the UAV hardware platforms we have built.
 Therefore it is important to know where, how, and in which cases these parameters can be changed.
-##### Mass:
+###### Mass:
 In order to simulate with a hardware UAV mass (2.40 kg for f450, TODO??kg for t650) some manual changes are required in the mrs_uav_system (explained for the f450):
 * Open ```~/mrs_workspace/src/simulation/ros_packages/mrs_simulation/models/mrs_robots_description/urdf/f450.xacro``` and adjust the mass: ```<xacro:property name="mass" value="${2.40-0.005*4.0-0.015-0.00001}" /> <!-- [kg] 2.40--> ```.
 This ensures that Gazebo simulates a UAV model with the hardware mass.
 Note that the xacro has slight offset from 2.4kg since afterwards some small masses (of motors, sensors) are added to the uav so we subtract them before they are added.
 * Open ```~/mrs_workspace/src/uav_core/ros_packages/mrs_uav_managers/config/simulation/f450/mass.yaml``` and adjust the mass: ```uav_mass: 2.40 #2.00 # [kg]```.
 This ensures that the controllers and trackers that use mass (e.g., for feedforward actions) use th hardware mass.